MaghsoodSalimi/TrustCPS-AI/README.md

 **Jonas Stier**
 <br />

-He is a professor of social work at Mälardalen University.
+Jonas is a professor of social work at Mälardalen University.
 His research revolves around issues related to identity, discourses, participation, diversity, intercultural interaction, knowledge production and societal changes (e.g. migration and digitization) - and their consequences for people, groups, organizations and society in general.
 He is also one of the initiators of addai.org - a policy initiative linked to artificial intelligence.
 <br />